BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 I know the [frequency of characters](https://en.wikipedia.org/wiki/Letter_frequency) in [english words](https://en.m.wikipedia.org/wiki/Etaoin_shrdlu), but is there a different frequency for the letters that _start_ words?
 Eg. There's a lot of the letter "E" in the English language, but are there that many words that start with the letter "E"?
 First letter frequency?

 [Thank God For Wikipedia](https://en.wikipedia.org/wiki/Letter_frequency#Relative_frequencies_of_the_first_letters_of_a_word_in_the_English_language).
 Turns out, no. While "E" is the most common letter in a word (13%), "T" is the most common first letter in a word (17%).
 However, in dictionaries, the most common letter is "S" (11%).
-Weird facts.
+Weird facts but it makes sense that a dictionary would contain lots of words that are not really part of the "lexicon" most people use.

-So with this, can I perform a very rough mathmatical model for a dictionary of 100,000 words?
+So with this, can I perform a very rough mathematical model for a dictionary of 100,000 words?
 Sure.
 ```
 A would be 5700 / 100000 words
 B would be 6000 / 100000 words